-Energy Brainpool shows long-term trends in Europe with its “EU Energy Outlook 2050”.
-The European energy system will change dramatically in the upcoming decades.
-Climate change and an aging powerhouse are forcing the European Union and other countries to readjust their energy policies.
-What do these developments mean for electricity prices and revenue potential for photovoltaics and wind?
+With the current “EU Energy Outlook 2060”, Energy Brainpool shows long-term trends in Europe.
+The European energy system will change dramatically in the coming decades.
+In addition to climate change and an outdated power plant fleet, current geopolitical tensions are also forcing the European Union and many countries to change their energy policies.
+What do these developments mean for power prices, revenue potential and risks for photovoltaics and wind?